What Really Happened at Christmas?

-In previous articles I’ve made the case that Jesus probably was born sometime in September so what really happened in December?
+In the past I’ve explained why I believe Jesus probably was born sometime in September.
+If that’s the case then what really happened in December?
 Is Christmas just the result of overlaying Christian beliefs on a formerly pagan holiday as some believe, or is there more to it?

 Happy Hanukkah

-By the way this Abomination of Desolation is an act destined to be repeated and will again trigger a revolt, this time with God himself as leader and the revolt called the Great Tribulation.
+By the way this Abomination of Desolation is an act destined to be repeated and will again trigger a revolt, this time involving the whole world.
 When you see a Temple in Jerusalem you will know the time is near, and when you see the Abomination of Desolation standing in the Holy Place you will know that 3 1/2 years of the most terrible time man has ever known have begun (Matt 24:15-21).
 Whether you see this from Earth or Heaven will be determined by whether you’ve previously accepted the Lord’s death as payment for your sins.

 What Day Is This?

-As you know Hanukkah takes place around Christmas and I’m going to use this year’s intersection of the two events to make what some call an outrageous claim.
+As you know Hanukkah takes place around Christmas so I’m going to use the proximity of the two events to make what some would call an outrageous claim.
 I believe there’s a theological connection between Hanukkah and Christmas that does nothing less than state God’s position on the beginning of life.

-Let’s have a look at the calendar and discover a fascinating possibility about December 25th.
-In all probability John the Baptist was conceived in what would have been mid to late June on our calendar and born the following March (see ).
-According to Luke 1:26-27 Mary conceived in the 6th month of Elizabeth’s pregnancy.
+In Happy Birthday Lord Jesus I demonstrated that in all probability John the Baptist was conceived in what would have been mid to late June on our calendar and born the following March.
+John’s mother and father were Elizabeth and Zechariah.
+According to Luke 1:36 Mary conceived in the 6th month of Elizabeth’s pregnancy.
 That means that our Lord was conceived in late December and born the following September.
-Because the calendars are different the exact dates vary from year to year, but this year Hanukkah began on the evening of December 21st and runs until the 29th.
+Because the calendars are different the exact dates vary from year to year, but each year Hanukkah takes place in close proximity to Christmas.
 Jesus is called “the True Light that gives light to every man” (John 1:9).
 Was Jesus, “The Light of the World” conceived during the Festival of Lights?
-Are we unknowingly celebrating His conception at Christmas, not His birth?
+Are we unknowingly celebrating His conception at Christmas instead of His birth?
 If that’s the case do you realize what God is telling us?

 When Did Christmas Begin?

-The fact that Jesus is God incarnate is amply supported in Scripture, despite liberal theology’s views to the contrary.
+The fact that Jesus is God incarnate is amply supported in Scripture.
 But when did He become God and why did He choose to come into the world the way He did?
-Jeremiah 1:4-5, Psalm 51:5 and 139:13-16 all allude to the fact that God knew us at the moment of conception, knew all the details of our lives and considered us human from that time.
-To merely be with us in human form Jesus could have arrived as a fully grown man, a teenager or even a baby, but He came as an embryo, a fetus, because that’s the way all humans come into the world.
+Jeremiah 1:4-5, Psalm 51:5 and 139:13-16 all allude to the fact that God knew us from the moment of our conception.
+He knew all the details of our lives and considered us human from that time.
+To merely be with us in human form Jesus could have arrived as a fully grown man but He came as an embryo because that’s the way all humans begin their life.

 Christmas began at the moment of divine conception.
-God the Father planned it, God the Holy Spirit planted the fertile seed in Mary, and at that moment God the Son took on human form … the form of an embryo, a fetus in the womb of a virgin.
+God the Father planned it, God the Holy Spirit planted the fertile seed in Mary, and at that moment God the Son took on human form in the womb of a virgin.
 From that first moment of conception Jesus was very much alive, very much human, very much God.
 He didn’t become the Incarnate God somewhere along the path of His life, or even when He emerged from Mary’s womb.
 He had been such from the moment of conception (Luke 1:35).
 God could not have made any stronger statement about the sanctity of pre-born life.

 As a poor, unwed teen-aged girl about to be ostracized from family and society, Mary met all the modern criteria for a therapeutic abortion.
-Had she and Joseph sought one, it would have been just as much the murder of the Messiah as was His death on the cross 33 years later.
+But had she and Joseph sought one, it would have been just as much the murder of the Messiah as was His death on the cross 33 years later.
 So the life of the Christ child really did begin at Christmas.
-Immanuel … God with us.
-And now you know the adult version.
+And now you know the adult version of the Christmas story.
+12-14-12